aEckhart06/Andrew-Eckhart-Portfolio/README.md

 Projects Overview
 -
 In this repository, you'll discover an array of projects that I've worked on, each demonstrating different aspects of my expertise and interests.
-Whether it's building web applications, creating algorithms, or diving into data analysis, I strive to deliver high-quality solutions that are both innovative and efficient.
+Whether it's building algorithms, creating iOS projects, or automating a process, I strive to deliver high-quality solutions that are both innovative and efficient.

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 Contact Me!
 -
 If you have any questions, feedback, or collaboration opportunities, don't hesitate to reach out to me.
-My LinkedIn information can be found in my profile description OR send me an email at age1210756@gmail.com.
+My LinkedIn information can be found in my profile description OR send me an email at andrew.eckhart6@gmail.com.
 I hope you enjoy exploring my projects as much as I enjoyed creating them.
 Thank you for visiting my portfolio repository!